 Why do Parents and Educators Need to Take Care of Themselves?

-Remember: taking care of yourself is vitally important in caring for others, especially when it comes to children.
+Remember: taking care of yourself is vitally important in caring for others, especially when caring for children.

 “Parents often put their children’s needs before their own, but doing so continuously and without fail does children a disservice,” Allison Gilbert, senior writer for the Center for Parent and Teen Communication, said in an article.
 “In fact, parents who practice taking care of themselves demonstrate there are healthy ways to manage life’s bumps and bruises.
 Perhaps above all, we create powerful teachable moments when we expose our children to positive stress management techniques like self-care.”